24 min read

 Generative AI in procurement

 Gen AI in procurement refers to a type of AI that not only analyzes existing data but also creates new, valuable outputs based on that data.
-Unlike traditional AI, which is designed to recognize patterns and make predictions, generative AI in procurement can generate original outputs, such as text, images, or even strategies.
+Unlike traditional AI, which is designed to recognize patterns and make predictions, generative AI in procurement can generate unique outputs, such as text, images, or even sourcing or purchasing strategies.

-To function, generative AI models are typically trained on large datasets, which can include historical procurement data, supplier performance data, market trends, and more.
-Gen AI in procurement learns from patterns within the data, developing the ability to produce original content or solutions that align with those learned patterns.
+To function, generative AI models are typically trained on large datasets, which can include historical purchasing data, supplier performance data, market trends, and more.
+Gen AI in procurement learns from discovered patterns within the datasets, developing the ability to produce unique content or solutions that align with those learned patterns.

 Generative AI in procurement use cases:

-• Automatically generating purchase orders or contracts based on requisitions and supplier information.
+- Automatically generating purchase orders from requisitions or contracts based on supplier information.

-• Automating supplier communications, such as drafting responses to inquiries or generating quotes.
+- Automating supplier communications, for instance drafting responses to inquiries or generating quotes.

 Robotic Process Automation (RPA)

 Robotic Process Automation (RPA) refers to software robots, or “bots,” that automate repetitive, rule-based tasks.
-While RPA isn’t traditional AI (it doesn’t involve learning from data or decision-making), it plays a crucial role in AI-driven procurement by streamlining mundane tasks and allowing human workers to focus on more strategic activities.
+While RPA isn’t traditional AI (it doesn’t involve learning from data or decision-making), it plays a crucial role in AI-driven procurement by streamlining mundane tasks and allowing humans to focus on more strategic activities.

 In procurement, RPA is commonly used to automate routine processes like data entry, order processing, and invoice matching.
-By eliminating manual steps, RPA helps reduce errors, speed up workflows, and cut costs.
+By eliminating manual steps from procurement procedures, RPA helps reduce errors, speed up workflows, and cut costs.

 AI in procurement use cases: